storageos/storageos.github.io/_docs/manage/features/high-availability.md

 ## Failure modes

-Failure modes specify how StorageOS scheduler should react to node issues.
+Failure modes specify how StorageOS should react to node issues.

 There are three different modes: